 On April 28, 2020, Second Harvest received a \$941,800 loan from a local bank under the Paycheck Protection Program (PPP) established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act and implemented by the U.S. Small Business Administration (SBA).
-Interest on the loan is 1%.
-Management expects that all expenditures paid from the loan proceeds will be approved as eligible for loan forgiveness under the requirements of the PPP and that the loan will be repaid by the SBA.
-Any amounts not forgiven would be repaid by Second Harvest over the two year term of the loan.
-In the event that none of the loan is forgiven, estimated annual principal payments will be \$414,205 and \$527,595 for the years ended 2021 and 2022, respectively.
+Interest on the loan was 1%.
+The loan was forgiven and repaid in full by the SBA on January 19, 2021, and is recorded as other revenue on the Statement of Activities for the year ended June 30, 2021.